peng-217/tp/docs/UserGuide.md

 ==============================
 ```

-### Searching notes with scene index: `index`
+### Searching notes with scene index: `INDEX`
-This allows user to search notes with scene index.
+Allows user to search notes with scene index.

 Example of usage:
 ```